 As a focused immigration firm, we provide friendly, responsive, accurate legal advice and information that you can rely on.
 By instructing us to manage your entire family’s application for leave to enter the UK, you can be confident you receive right legal advice and strong legal representation.

-Who Can Apply for a UK Dependant Visa?
+Who Can Apply for a UK Dependent Visa?

 To qualify for a Dependant Visa, you must be a dependant family member of a qualifying migrant.
 The Immigration Rules define a ‘dependant’ as being a: